The topology of Calabi-Yau threefolds with Picard number three: The case of the elliptic curve having invariant

-An additional feature compared with the previous case is that $G_A$ can intersect the projectivised boundary of $P$ at two points on $C_1$ and two on $C_2$, and that will happen when $A$ is in the open region with boundary consisting of a segment of the line $x = {1\over {1-k}}$, a segment of the line $y = {1\over {1-k}}$, and the `lower' arc (i.e. not containing $Q_3$) of the bounded component of the Hessian between $Q_1$ and $Q_2$; as before $Q_i$ denotes the point on the bounded component of the Hessian where the asymptote to the cubic at $B_i$ is tangent.
+An additional feature compared with the previous case is that $G_A =0$ can intersect the projectivised boundary of $P$ at two points on $C_1$ and two on $C_2$, and that will happen when $A$ is in the open region with boundary consisting of a segment of the line $x = {1\over {1-k}}$, a segment of the line $y = {1\over {1-k}}$, and the `lower' arc (i.e. not containing $Q_3$) of the bounded component of the Hessian between $Q_1$ and $Q_2$; as before $Q_i$ denotes the point on the bounded component of the Hessian where the asymptote to the cubic at $B_i$ is tangent.
 In contrast to the previous case, this time the arc of the Hessian between $Q_1$ and $Q_2$ lies in the quadrant $x \ge {1\over {1-k}}$, $y\ge {1\over {1-k}}$.
+If $A$ lies in the quadrant $x > {1\over {1-k}}$, $y> {1\over {1-k}}$ but not on or below the arc $Q_1Q_2$, then $G_A$ is non-zero (and therefore positive) on $C_2$.
+We note that the possibilities $E= \pm \tilde B_i$ for $i=1,2$ will give rise to trivial cases where either $G_E >0$ on both $C_2$ and $P^\circ$, or $G_E <0$ on $P^\circ$.
+We remark in passing that if $-E$ is in the interior of the bounded component of the Hessian (and hence $E$ has $E^3 >0$ and index $(1,2)$, and is in the lower half-space), then $G_E$ is negative on $C_2$ but $P^\circ \cap \{ G_E >0 \}$ is non-empty; such an eventuality does not however occur under our assumptions.